Insight, Social Media, Tips

 Tory Burch is a great example of a brand taking this approach: sharing product shots, their Pinterest page displayed like a virtual shop window (with price tags on display too).
 Burberry has taken a similar approach, but mixes product shots with their campaign imagery.

-A brand building, curation
+A brand-building, curation

 Pinterest has heavily invested in visual search which is why some luxury fashion brands are finding success on the platform.
 You can see the likes of Gucci and Ganni taking creative pinboards to the next level showcasing their brand story, their culture and their products through their inspirational boards.
 Some luxury brands are using Pinterest to curate inspiration boards to communicate the story and inspiration behind the fashion collection.
 They are not solely focussed on the sale but on brand awareness, story and creative direction instead.
 Above what Tory Burch is doing, this gives the user a more immersive brand experience on the platform.